SIBarcodeNetwork/ReadtheDocsMaster/Docs/barcode_data_standard.rst

 Organism -- Required
 	The scientific name of the organism that provided the sequenced genetic material.
 The text from the data standard reads "the name of a formally described species or a provisional label for an unpublished species", which allows for the exception of allowing for organism names only identified to the Order or Family level.
 It is recommended by GenBank to give provisional names the values of the specimen voucher for reproducibility reasons.

-Identifier Name -- Highly Recommended
-	The name of the person(s) or institute that identified the specimen.
-Just as with Collector Name, GenBank does not provide any guidance on how to structure name ("Give Name Surname" vs. "Surname, Given Name") or how to group multiple names, but at least be consistent.

 Sequence Metadata
 -----------------